 But when you want to create something simple and straightforward, you don’t need all CSS and JavaScript features and extensions offered by Bootstrap.
 What you need is something less complex.
 If you are looking for a framework like that – here’s a list of 10 Bootstrap alternatives.

-Skeleton is a CSS framework that is a lightweight alternative to Bootstrap.
+Skeleton is a CSS framework that is one of the best alternatives to Bootstrap.
 It’s excellent for some small projects when there is no need to use all Bootstrap functions.
 Skeleton defines itself as a “dead simple, responsive boilerplate”.
 In particular, it has its well-structured grid system and some basic styles for common HTML elements, such as buttons, lists, tables, and forms.
 This framework also offers CSS best practices, code limited to around 400 lines with comments, 12-column fluid grid, and easily customizable base styles.

 Since it is not a UI framework, it provides only basic UI elements.
 However, Skeleton can be easily adjusted to any style or design.
 You also get a responsive design and a mobile-first approach if you use it.
 Although Skeleton has some limitations, it’s simple and fast to start, which is often enough for a good jump-off.